rinvex/laravel-repositories/README.md

 Lastly, you can skip cache for an individual request by passing the following query string in your URL `skipCache=true`.
 You can modify this parameter to whatever name you may need through the `rinvex.repository.cache.skip_uri` config option.

+## Transactions

+Your repositories should implement `TransactionableContract` and use `Transactionable` trait to override the `create`, `update` and `delete` methods in order to run the insert, update and delete queries under a transaction.

 ## Final Thoughts